amit-tatvacare/annotate-it/README.md

    - Use "Redo" to restore an undone action
    - Use "Clear All" to remove all annotations
 6. **Export**: Click "Save Image" to download your annotated image as a PNG file
+7. **Digitize Image**:
+   - Click "⚙️ API Key" to configure your Gemini API key (get it from [Google AI Studio](https://makersuite.google.com/app/apikey))
+   - Click "Digitize Image" to get a detailed textual description of your annotated image
+   - The API key is stored securely in your browser's localStorage

 ## 📜 Available Scripts